Brown Environmental Leadership Lab (BELL): Alaska

 Strict Arrival and Departure Times

-As you make travel arrangements please note the following two important requirements;
+As you make travel arrangements please note the following three important requirements;

 1. Program staff are only able to meet students at the airport during the arrival and departure windows noted below.
 Booking travel during stated windows will ensure that you are able to participate fully in the program, including arrival day orientation activities as well as closing activities.